tthsqe12/SingularInterpreter/challenges.md

 ```

-Unfortunately, it is possible to declare local variables with a prefix.
+Unfortunately it is possible to declare local variables with a prefix.
 ```
 > package Test;
 > proc f() {int Test::i = 5; return(Test::i);};